What is the People and Research Together programme?

 Your level of involvement is entirely up to you, all you have to do to get started is to complete our short form and we will be in touch.

-Whether you are a researcher who wishes to involve members of the public in your research; or you are someone who would like to get involved you can find support and advice from Lesley Booth.
+Whether you are a researcher who wishes to involve members of the public in your research; or you are someone who would like to get involved you can find support and advice from Georgia Sturt.
 Alternatively, sign up here.

 What will I be involved in?